sudo-self/neomoji-safety-policy/README.md

 We continuously review and improve our policies, tools, and partnerships to ensure a safe environment for all users.
 We are dedicated to regularly updating our CSAE prevention measures to address emerging challenges.

-For more information or to report concerns, please visit our support page: [https://www.neomoji.com/support](https://www.neomoji.com/support).
+For more information or to report concerns, please contact the developer: [Neomoji Developer](mailto:jesse@jessejesse.com).